 - Harley-Davidson Knucklehead.
 1936-1947

 Made from 1936 through 1947, the Harley-Davidson Knucklehead motor was Harley's first production bike to have overhead valves.
 A more-efficient circulating oil lubrication system on the knucklehead replaced the "total-loss" lubrication system that previous models featured.
+Why is it called a Knucklehead?
 Also known as the EL model, the knucklehead got its name from its rocker boxes that looked like knuckles on a human fist.
 Both 61 cubic inch and 74 cubic inch models of this Big Twin engine were produced by Harley-Davidson.

 - Details on Jesse Basset's Knucklehead - The Gasbox.